 The animal care sector is developing rapidly from a low-grade, largely manual sector into a service industry meeting the broad demands of the animal-owning and interested public.
 In 2019 the animal care sector is worth approximately £1 billion to the UK economy.
 This sector has 20,000 businesses, 78,000 employees and many volunteers.
 There are many different career paths and opportunities for those wishing to work in animal care.
 The animals involved can be small or large, domesticated or exotic, and the work can be in sub-sector areas such as animal welfare, business, science and wildlife conservation.

-Study of this sector at Key Stage 4 will complement GCSE study through providing an opportunity for practical application alongside conceptual study.
+Study of this sector at Key Stage 4 will complement GCSE study by providing an opportunity for practical application alongside conceptual study.
 There are also strong opportunities for post-16 progression in this vital sector.

 We use pupil passports and IEP documents to ensure our pupils individuals needs are known about and correct strategies & resources are used.